Self-Adaptive Physics-Informed Neural Networks using a Soft Attention Mechanism: Numerical Examples

 The Allen-Cahn reaction-diffusion PDE is typically encountered in phase-field models, which can be used, for instance, to simulate the phase separation process in the microstructure evolution of metallic alloys~\cite{moelans2008introduction,shen2010numerical,kunselman2020semi}.
 The Allen-Cahn PDE considered here is specified as follows:

 The Allen-Cahn PDE is an interesting benchmark for PINNs for multiple reasons.
 It is a ``stiff'' PDE that challenges PINNs to approximate solutions with sharp space and time transitions, and is also introduces periodic boundary conditions (\ref{BC1},~\ref{BC2}).
-In order to deal with the latter, the boundary loss function $\mathcal{L}_{b}(\theta,\mathbf{w}_{b})$ in (\ref{Lbt}) is replaced by
+In order to deal with the latter, the boundary loss function $\mathcal{L}_{b}(\bw,\bl_{b})$ in (\ref{Lbt}) is replaced by

 The neural network architecture is fully connected with layer sizes $[2, 128, 128, 128, 128, 1]$.
-(The 2 inputs to the network are $(x,t)$ pairs and the output is the approximated value of $u_\theta$.)
-This architecture is identical to ~\cite{wight2020solving}, in order to allow a direct comparison of performance.
-We set the number of collocation, initial, and boundary points to $N_r = 20,000, N_0 = 100$ and $N_b = 100$, respectively (due to the periodic boundary condition, there are in fact 200 boundary points).
-Here we hold the boundary weights $w^i_b$ at 1, while the initial weights $w^i_0$ and collocation weights $w^i_r$ are trained.
-The initial and collocation weights are initialized from a uniform distribution in the intervals $[0,100]$ and $[0,1]$, respectively.
+This architecture is identical to the one used in the Allen-Cahn PDE result reported in~\cite{wight2020solving}, in order to allow a direct comparison of performance.
+We set the number of residue, initial, and boundary points to $N_r = 20,000, N_0 = 100$ and $N_b = 100$, respectively (due to the periodic boundary condition, there are in fact 200 boundary points).
+Here we hold the boundary weights $w^i_b$ at 1, while the initial weights $w^i_0$ and residue weights $w^i_r$ are trained.
+The initial and residue weights are initialized from a uniform distribution in the intervals $[0,100]$ and $[0,1]$, respectively.
 Training took 65ms/iteration on a single Nvidia V100 GPU.